decred/politeiagui/README.md

 Politeiagui has e2e tests using `cypress` and `react-testing-library/cypress`.
 Backend should be running when running e2e tests.

-**Note:** Before running the e2e tests, make sure to run `/teste2e/setup-test-users.sh` script to setup the users needed for the e2e tests.
+Before running the e2e tests make sure to:

+ 1. Run `/teste2e/setup-test-users.sh` script to setup the users needed for the tests.
+ 2. Enable paywall on backend side.

 There are two ways two run the e2e tests, either in terminal or in browser: